 Michigan’s Mackinac Island is known for 3 important things:

-- The 500 horses that shuttle everything from tourists to trash cans
+The opulent Grand Hotel, The 500 horses that shuttle everything from tourists to trash cans, and….
+Fudge

 That’s right, fudge.